What is Medicaid?

 Medicare Part A Out-of-Pocket Costs

 Many people do not need to pay a Part A premium because they have already paid into the system through Medicare tax deductions in paychecks.
 But that doesn’t mean that Part A is totally free.
 Medicare has a sizable deductible any time you are admitted into the hospital.
-In 2021, the deductible is $1,484.
 This tends to increase each year.

 If you need to stay in the hospital after 90 days, you have the option to use some of your 60 lifetime reserve days.
 This will allow you to extend your hospital stay with a higher copayment.
 Remember, this bank of 60 days extends the remainder of your life.
 Once this reserve is exhausted, you would pay the full hospital charge.

 Hospital costs average $7,500 per day and the average hospital stay totals up to $30,000.
 Knowing this number helps determine potential gaps and financial expenses related to hospitalization.
 As we mentioned, Medicare does not pay for blood if it is needed while being hospitalized.
 And private rooms are not included in the coverage unless a doctor deems it medically necessary.

 Part B involves more costs than Part A. You can actually defer signing up for Part B if you are still working and have insurance through your job or spouse’s health plan.
 The monthly Part B premium in 2024 is $174.70.
 It can be higher if your income is over $87,000.
 You are also subject to an annual deductible, which is $240for 2024.

 The major coverage gap with Part B is that you need to pay a 20% co-insurance for doctor visits and other outpatient services.
 Knowing average medical costs, you can easily imagine how large that 20% could be.
 The out-of-pocket cost can be substantial when you realize Medicare will only cover 80%.